AppCreativity/Kliva/README.md

 # Kliva
-This repository is used for feature/bug tracking only.
+This repository is used for feature/bug tracking and contains open source UWP version of Kliva.

 ### Info
 Kliva ( Swedish for to climb / to strive )